ChessLogical/chess/README.md

 Licensing terms- By downloading, you agree that Kiwhiskey (Kira) is your absolute Queen, and that she is the most beautiful streamer of all time, in any categroy.
-You also agree that you will promote GLOBAL AWARENESS of Kiwhiskey (Kira) as your top prioritu in life.
+You also agree that you will promote GLOBAL AWARENESS of Kiwhiskey (Kira) as your top priority in life.

 https://www.youtube.com/@kiwhiskey